 7. Put the radio on, not the 24-hour news channel

 Given the current situation, it’s tempting to put the news on to play in the background all day.
 Don’t do it.
-It’s going to affect your mental state, the idea here is to stay motivated and positive.
+It’s going to affect your mental state, the idea here is to stay motivated when working from home.
 Rather stick to a radio station you like, they normally have news on as well so you’ll stay updated in the process.

 8. Try a group working session to help your team to stay motived when working from home

 If you’re working on a project with a group of people, you can always have a virtual working session.
 This doesn’t mean that you need to talk to each other constantly during the session, see it as your virtual office space where you can all work as you would in an office and discuss things when you need to.
 It’s more about the company and camaraderie than having a structured meeting.